-If we, or third parties upon which we rely, experience a security incident comprising the confidentiality, integrity, or availability of our information technology, software, services, communications, or data, we could experience adverse consequences resulting from such compromise, including but not limited to, reputational harm, a reduction in the demand for our offering, regulatory investigations or actions, litigation, fines and penalties, disruptions of our business operations, or other adverse consequences.
+If we, or third parties upon which we rely, experience a security incident compromising the confidentiality, integrity, or availability of our information technology, software, services, communications, or data, we could experience adverse consequences resulting from such compromise, including but not limited to, reputational harm, a reduction in the demand for our offering, regulatory investigations or actions, litigation, fines and penalties, disruptions of our business operations, or other adverse consequences.

 In the ordinary course of our business, we and the third parties upon which we rely, may process sensitive data, which may include personal information and our or our customers' or other third parties' sensitive, proprietary, and confidential information.
 As a result, we and the third parties upon which we rely, face a variety of evolving threats, which could cause security incidents.
-Security incidents that compromise the confidentiality, integrity, and availability of this information could result from cyber-attacks, computer viruses (such as worms, spyware, or other malware), social engineering (including phishing), ransomware, supply chain attacks, denial of service attacks, credential harvesting or stuffing, efforts by individuals or groups of hackers and sophisticated organizations, including state-sponsored organizations, errors or malfeasance of our personnel, including personnel who have authorized access to our systems and/or information, and security vulnerabilities in the software or systems on which we rely, including third-party systems.
+Security incidents that compromise the confidentiality, integrity, and availability of this information could result from cyberattacks, computer viruses (such as worms, spyware, or other malware), social engineering (including phishing), ransomware, supply chain attacks, denial of service attacks, credential harvesting or stuffing, efforts by individuals or groups of hackers and sophisticated organizations, including state-sponsored organizations, errors or malfeasance of our personnel, including personnel who have authorized access to our systems and/or information, and security vulnerabilities in the software or systems on which we rely, including third-party systems.
 In particular, severe ransomware attacks, including those perpetrated by organized criminal threat actors, nation-states, and nation-state-supported actors, are becoming increasingly prevalent and severe and can lead to significant interruptions in our operations, loss of information and income, reputational harm, and diversion of funds.
 We have also experienced, and may in the future experience, cybersecurity incidents resulting in inadvertent disclosures of confidential information, including source code, caused by accidental actions or inactions by personnel who have authorized access to our systems and the systems of third-party repositories of such information.
-If our personnel access authorization policies for our systems and/or information are too permissive, we may experience additional security incidents due to errors or malfeasance from our personnel.
-Extortion payments may alleviate the negative impact of a ransomware attack, but we may be unwilling or
+If our personnel access authorization policies and processes for our systems and/or information are too permissive, we may experience additional security incidents due to errors or malfeasance from our personnel, customer dissatisfaction, or increase the risk of third-party breaches or cyber-attacks.
+Ex